Thunder & Lightnings

 Viewing

-Looking across the airfield to the Northernmost hangar (the modern looking one) you'll currently see some retired E-3s parked outside; photos aren't really worth the bother because of obstructions though a 300mm lens can frame an E-3 over there quite well.
-Aircraft departing from 02 will usually lift off out of sight over the hump of the runway and are a little high by the time they get close to you, but passable shots can be had.
-Aircraft departing from 20 or landing on 20 give you even better photo opportunities, and the RC-135s tend to take the western taxiway from their apron to depart from 20, which offers some nice head-on photos as they turn here.
+Looking across the airfield to the Northernmost hangar (the modern looking one) you may glimpse some of the Red Arrows Hawks parked outside on Alpha dispersal; no good for photos though.
+Aircraft departing from 02 will usually lift off out of sight over the hump of the runway far to your left and are a little high by the time they get close to you, but passable shots can be had.
+Aircraft departing from 20 or landing on 20 give you even better photo opportunities, and anything using the western taxiway will offer some nice head-on photos as they turn onto the runway.

 Further up the road the hedge disappears but the fence continues, so a smaller stepladder can suffice.
 Then you'll get to the frangible red and white fence at the runway end, this has pretty big gaps so you can photograph through the bars.
-The previous wooden fence had been blown over a few times in recent years by departing or landing aircraft so it's not a healthy place to hang around for long at, and if it gets busy here the RAF security patrols or civilian police may move you on.
+The previous wooden fence had been blown over a few times in recent years by departing or landing aircraft so it's not a healthy place to hang around for long at (as per the signs warning of injury if you stay here), and if it gets busy here the RAF security patrols or civilian police may move you on.
 The opposite side of the road (C) is a little safer though obviously offers no view inside the airfield itself.
 The wide verge on the airfield side does at least offer a bit more separation from the busy A15 traffic so that you can reposition at will as the light changes through the day.

 There's one further spot good for arrivals to runway 20, or aircraft circuit bashing on 02.
 Bloxholm Lane runs to the North-East of the A15 and smaller aircraft often turn over it, providing good topside photo opportunities.
 Larger aircraft circuit bashing on 02 sometimes turn quite tightly on departure giving similar opportunities.
 So, back to the car and drive out of the WAVE, turning right, then taking the third exit on the roundabout into Bloxholm Lane just before you reach Bracebridge Heath.
 Now if you keep an eye out on your right you'll soon see the approach lights again.
 There are a number of places where you can pull off the road to park (particularly on the wide flat verge on the right e.g. D).
 Anyway, basically the whole length of this road can be useful, it depends entirely on the style of circuit aircraft are carrying out.
 If you're lucky you can get some nice top-side shots as they bank hard over to bring themselves onto the approach for 20 or downwind for 02.
 As always the bigger your lens the better; 400mm is really a minimum for this style of shot and frankly on most days you'll need much more.

 The next spot is more for spotters than photographers - back to the car and continue down the road, turning right onto the B1178.
 As you reach the A15 you'll see a track straight ahead.
 This runs along part of the southern perimeter of the station.
 It is gated, and sometimes locked, although ownership of it is not clear (MoD or farmer).
-Either way, enthusiasts regularly drive up it (E) to get more views of any aircraft parked in the dispersals nearby (a rarity these days!), often providing another serial or two, mostly without serious hassle from the station or from the farmer.
-I would recommend parking nearby and walking (in case the gates are locked after driving up!) and being courteous to anyone challenging you.
+Either way, enthusiasts used to regularly drive up it (E) to get more views of any aircraft parked in Charlie dispersal nearby (a rarity these days!), often providing another serial or two, mostly without serious hassle from the station or from the farmer.
+In recent years there has apparently been the occasional bit of fuss made and I would recommend parking nearby and walking (in case the gates are locked after driving up!) and being courteous to anyone challenging you.

-Nimrod on approach (taken from point F, 600mm); author
+Good old days - Nimrod on approach (taken from point F); author

-There are a lot of dispersals down at the southern end of the airfield, and these are sometimes used by visitors, or even residents so it can be worth a look here just to make sure.
+There are more dispersals down at the southern end of the airfield, primarily used by visitors during exercises, but occasionally by residents so it can be worth a look here just to make sure.
 Also, of course, if runway 02 is in use then for any approach shots you need to get to the Southern end of the airfield anyway.
 To do so, drive South on the A15 and turn right to head West on the B1178.
 After approximately 1.5 miles the road bends to the right and then to the left; as it bends right there's a lane running North (actually an old Roman road).
-This lane has become very rough in recent years with some suspension-killing potholes and often lots and lots of mud so it's best to leave your car at the start of the lane (F).
+This lane has become very rough in recent years with some suspension-killing potholes and often lots and lots of mud so it's best to leave your car in the layby on the southern side of the B1178 (F) - please keep clear of the large yellow gates as large trailers and lorries need access there.
+The layby to the north of the road is now normally coned off.
 Large aircraft on approach can be photographed from here, but you need a big lens - 500mm+.

-To get closer to the runway end, simply continue walking west following the station fence and you'll soon see the approach lights (H).
-Not only can you get great head-on or side-on landing shots from around here, you can also catch aircraft touching down (from behind naturally) or completing their landing roll on 20 - though you'll need a stepladder to see over the fence.
-It's obviously not the safest place in the world so try and keep off the direct centreline and don't be surprised if you do get asked to leave on some days.
-Locals do tend to use the field edges round here as unofficial footpaths e.g. for dogwalking so you can also reach this spot from the A607 if need be.
+To get closer to the runway end from the crash gate, simply continue walking to your left from the crash gate, following the station fence (initially hemmed in on both sides by the fence and a hedge) and you'll soon see the approach lights (H).
+Not only can you get great head-on or side-on landing shots from around here, you can also catch aircraft touching down (from behind naturally) or completing their landing roll on 20, and taxiing on or off the runway.
+Although you'll need a stepladder to see over the fence at most points, there are also numerous parts where the field edge behind you is high enough for anybody of average height to be able to see over the fence.
+Once again the red and white frangible fence on the approach line is not the safest place in the world so try and keep off the direct centreline and don't be surprised if you do get asked to leave on some days.

 Islander on approach

-Islander on approach (taken from point J, 650mm); author
+Islander on approach (taken from point J); author

 Back down the lane and turn right to get back onto the B1178 and just before you reach the A607 crossroads there are a couple of places off the side of the road where you can park (only room for one car on one and two or three on the other though); e.g. by a field entrance (J).
 Aircraft on approach to 02 pass nearly overhead here, but are usually quite high so photographically it's a bit of a dead loss.
 One further spot not well known is a footpath that is about 200 meters South of Waddington village, leading off the A607 and going right up to the airfield perimeter fence (K).
 From here a 300-400 mm lens will give you good shots, but it's only useful in the late afternoon because of the sun's position earlier in the day.
-It does offer good views across to the dispersals, depending on which ones are in use of course, but they are too distant for photography.
+It does offer another view across to Delta dispersal, but a bit too distant for photography.

 That's about it for Waddo; there is one preserved airframe on the station - the Vulcan - but at the time of writing it is out of sight in the hangars being restored.